FKP - Falkland Island Pound

 The Falkland Island Pound is the currency of Falkland Islands (Malvinas).
 Our currency rankings show that the most popular Falkland Island Pound exchange rate is the FKP to USD rate.
-The currency code for Pounds is FKP, and the currency symbol is £.
+The currency code for Falkland Islands (Malvinas) Pound is FKP, and the currency symbol is £.
 Below, you'll find Falkland Island Pound rates and a currency converter.

 |Name